Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/why-pet-fees-are-an-essential-landlord-strategy.md

   promo: true
   promoBtn: Learn More
   promoBtnUrl: /products/
+title: Why Pet Fees are an Essential Landlord Strategy
 ---
 Pet fees are a sensitive subject among both tenants and landlords.
 Many renters feel that these fees are an unfair tax that they’re forced to pay for having furry family members.
 As a landlord, this may cause you to hesitate to include pet rent and fees in your pet policy.

 Despite the frustrations and hesitations, there’s no ignoring the importance of charging pet fees.
 The truth is, the cost of allowing pets in your rentals goes far beyond the occasional carpet replacement.